 One of the most important aspects of choosing the right in-wall aquarium is picking the suitable material.
 The two most popular options are glass and acrylic.
 So, which one is the best for your in-wall aquarium?

 Glass is the more traditional choice for in-wall aquariums.
-It is solid and durable, and it provides a clear view of your fish.
+It is solid and durable and provides a clear view of your fish.
 However, glass can be heavy and more challenging to work with.

 Acrylic is a newer option for in-wall aquariums.
 It is lighter and easier to work with than glass, providing a distortion-free view of your fish.
 Acrylic is also more impact-resistant than glass, so it is good if you have active fish or active kids.

 So, which material is the best for your in-wall aquarium?
 It depends on your needs and preferences.
-If you want a traditional aquarium with a clear view, glass is the way to go.
-If you want a lighter aquarium that is easy to work with, acrylic is better.
+If you want a traditional aquarium with a clear view, glass is the way.
+Acrylic is better if you want a lighter aquarium that is easy to work with.